lucaspinarj/productSelling/README.md

 Integrated mobile first into the project.

-The button is now functional and the website looks amazing!
+The button is functional and the website looks amazing!

+For demo version reasons I'm not implementing javascript file yet.
+There is no real product to be shown since this is a showcase project.
+IF the need comes, I will create it, but for now, the functionability of the button is simple on purpose.